rsaavedraf/fxp/README.md

     ./r

 That will compile locally and run the tester program.
-It should produce a long testing output, like the one in *output.txt*.
+It should produce a long testing output, like the ones in the *output.\*.txt* files.
-The end of the output will ideally show a total of zero warnings.
+At the end it will ideally show a total of zero warnings.
-If an error larger than the warning tolerance is found, then an assert will get triggered stopping the program immediately and showing the function call that was being tested and caused the error.
+If an error larger than the warning tolerance is found, then an assert will get triggered stopping the program immediately, showing the function call that was being tested right then.

-Up to now I have run and tested it successfully with zero warnings on the following CPUs using gcc v11.3.0 with no -O options:
+Up to now I have run and tested it successfully with zero warnings on a couple of CPUs listed below, using gcc v11.3.0 both without and with some -O options.

 [Little Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
 - Intel Core i7-6700K
 - Arm Cortex-A72 (-> Raspberry Pi 4 Model B)

 [Big Endian](https://en.wikipedia.org/wiki/Endianness) CPUs:
-- (To be added when tried)
+(To be added when tried/receiving output from test runs)

+## Your Feedback is Welcome!
+If you try it on any CPU not listed above, specially one with an instruction set architecture different from the ones represented above, please get in touch and send me your output.
+I'll be glad to credit you for it here if you'd like! :)
+Either email me or send a PR for an output file named along the lines of *output.cpu_model.txt*

+If you encounter any problems or errors, please don't hesitate to let me know as well, glad to also credit troubleshooting input/feedback.
+Just please mention compiler, compiler options used, and your hardware details.

-To use these Fix Point Numbers yourself, you only need files *fxp.h* and *fxp.c* when strictly using ints and only ints.
+To use these Fix Point Numbers yourself, for now you only need files *fxp.h* and *fxp.c* if strictly using ints and only ints.
 If also using longs, then also files *fxp_l.h* and *fxp_l.c*.
 All the other files are auxiliary (to convert to and from floating points, print out, test, etc.)

-If you encounter any problems or errors please don't hesitate to let me know.